caarlos0/dotfiles.zsh/docs/PHILOSOPHY.md

 ### Naming conventions

-There's a few special files in the hierarchy:
+There are a few special files in the hierarchy:

 - **bin/**: Anything in `bin/` will get added to your `$PATH` and be made available everywhere.